joshmangum/swift-language-guide-pdf/recipes.md

 The script will put the new combined page in `<revision date>/final/docs.swift.org/swift-book/LanguageGuide/WholeBook.html`

 Now open `http://localhost:8080/LanguageGuide/WholeBook.html` in your browser.
-All the sections under "Language Guide" will be in one large html page.
+All the sections under "Language Guide" will be there together in one html page.

 ### Copy edited css to overwrite existing css file